-Update 5/23/19: Senator Tillis' office has published language for a draft bill.
-While the bill no longer references a closed statutory list, or a "practical application test," our concerns about the bill largely remain.
+Update May 2019: Senator Tillis' office has published language for a draft bill.
+While the bill no longer references a closed statutory list, or a "practical application test," our concerns about the bill remain.

 In recent years, we’ve made major progress getting courts to give full effect to Section 101 of the U.S. Patent Act.
 That’s the section that defines, and limits, what can get a patent.
 Section 101 is critical in making sure that only inventions—technological advances attributable to human efforts—can be patented.

 Now, key Senators are looking to undo all of that progress and drive the patent system into uncharted territory.
 Senators Tillis (R-NC) and Coons (D-DE) are pushing ahead with a proposal that will upend more than a century of case law and make the patent system far worse for small innovators and ordinary consumers in the software and health care industries.

 Who will benefit most from the proposal?
 Companies that make money from aggressively licensing and litigating patents, especially in the fast-growing fields of artificial intelligence and medical diagnostics.
 And, of course, the patent lawyers and law firms who make money representing them.

 Not to mention, patent trolls.
 With Section 101 broken, defendants will have lost a powerful tool for fighting bad patents.
 Most of the small businesses we profiled in our “Saved by Alice” project would have likely been pushed toward lengthy and expensive trials, rather than fast and fair resolutions, in order to defend against false infringement charges.